wilfred11/dropconnect/README.md

 As the absolute value of the zscore (3.12) is above the critical value of 1.96, p1 and p2 are considered statistically different with a confidence level of 95%.

 ### Get the p-value for a zscore
+The p-value expresses the chance to get a value that is higher or equal to the zscore (3.12) or lower or equal to the -zscore (-3.12).
+To get this value I can use the cdf function for the norm.
+D.cdf(3.12) returns a percental amount of data that is present between - $\infty$ and 3.12, when substracting 0.5 from this value I get the amount of data that is present between the mean and 3.12, doubling that value will return the percental amount of data present between -3.12 and +3.12.

 The formula for the p-value is :
+`from scipy.stats import norm`

+`D=norm()`

 `pvalue = 1-2X(D.cdf(abs(zscore))-.5)`

 where
 zscore=3.12

-The cummulative distribution function (cdf) for the z-score (3.12) will return the percental amount of data that is present between - $\infty$ and 3.12.
-This value is 99.9%.
+The value for D.cdf(abs(zscore)) is 99.9%.
+This value minus 50% is 49.9%.
+49.9% times two is 99.8..%.
+So 99.82% of the data is between -3.12 and +3.12.